sentry0/geo-loc-demo/README.md

 ### Pre-requisites

-1. A DB with geospacial capabilities, I recomend PostGIS
+1. A DB with geospacial capabilities, I recommend PostGIS
 2. Create a blank DB (the app will handle everything else)

 ### Setup